 If you have afro-textured hair, a high and tight haircut can make an excellent option.
 With just enough length to show off your natural texture on top and practical short sides, this hairstyle is sleek, stylish, and easily manageable.

 When opting for a high and tight hairstyle, you need to decide how you want to wear the hair on top of your head.
 For a simple and easy option, you can create a forward-swept look.
 To do so, just comb damp hair forward after washing.
-Then, either allow to air dry or, if your hair is unruly, blow-dry forward and secure with some product.
+Then, either allow to air dry or, if your hair is unruly, blow-dry forward and style with some pomade.

 Another excellent variation of the traditional high and tight is to combine it with a drop fade.
 The cut features a fade that starts high before tapering off behind the ears.
 As such, from the front, this cut appears like a standard high and tight.
 But, from the back, it looks like a single-length cut.